 A certainty or occupancy grid is a multidimensional (typically 2D or 3D) representation of the robot's environment.
 The observed space is subdivided into cells, where each cell stores information about the corresponding environment and an estimated probability for the correctness of this information.
 Typically, a cell state can be "free", if the place appears to be void, or "occupied" if an object has been detected for that cell.
 Cells not reached by sensors reflect an "uncertain" state.
-The cell state and the probabilistic estimate of its correctness can be mapped in a single number reflecting the confidence of a cell to be free.
+The cell state and the probabilistic estimate of its correctness can be mapped into a single number reflecting the confidence of a cell to be free.

-Basically, it is assumed, that the certainty grid application has no a priori knowledge of the geometry of its environment and the objects in this environment are mostly static.
-The effect of occasional sensor errors will be neglected, because these will have little effect on the grid [3].
+Basically, it is assumed, that the application using the certainty grid has no a priori knowledge of the geometry of its environment and the objects in this environment are mostly static.
+The effect of occasional sensor errors can be neglected, because according to [3], they will have little effect on the grid.